A literary giant, a magnificent temple

 As we strolled our way around the mosque and hujra of Waris Shah, I caught a glimpse of a temple shikhara that was quite prominent just across the rows of intervening houses.
 At first sight it gave itself away as some ancient Hindu temple, and here, one of Javed’s friends intervened to inform me that the place was an old temple-residence complex of a Hindu merchant from the times of Waris Shah.
 The real twist in the tale was the daughter of the merchant named Bhag Bhari, who inspired our saint Waris Shah through her looks and was herself inspired by him.
 Bhag Bhari in a way, became the inspiration of the magnificent story of Heer compiled by Waris Shah.
 As the tale was being told, I got the clues that the events were inspired by the screening of one of the recent Punjabi films of Indian origin.
 Regardless of Bhag Bhari and her presumed role in the qissa of Heer, I was more inclined to explore that temple cum residential compound that must have had a history to unfold.
 The giant temple was found to be an evacuee property now, divided into compartments with different allotees residing within its confines.
 The general verdict was that we might not be welcome by the people to come in and explore the ruins of our interest.
 Here Javed came to our big rescue; inspired by the confidence of his fathers department (Mahkma e Auqaaf to be precise) we were welcomed as the department reps for a swift survey to check the present state of the temple features.
 As we stood by the main entrance to the temple compound, I was captivated by this magnificent jharoka on the upper story just above the gate.
 As we were ushered inside, a world of magnificence and finesses was to embrace us.
 It was a huge building covering an area a little less than a hundred acres.
 They say, at its glorious times it was a five story structure, but now what we saw was a two story building, with the top floor crumbling and almost in shatters.
 The main attraction was the exquisite wooden artwork and the floral patterns with elegant carvings and paint.
 Just above the entrance to the inner chamber was a balcony with extensive wooden carvings of the mythological characters.
 On the inner side by the wall were these pictures depicting scenes from the shastras with their colours faded to time.
 The rooftop of the adjoining structures leading to the balcony had collapsed and in order to capture the faded colours I had to display some balancing skills coupled with the stability of camera zoom.

-As we crossed the main chamber and entered another household, it was discovered to belong to a friend of Javed’s friends and we embraced a ‘warm welcome’.
+As we crossed the main chamber and entered another household, it was discovered to belong to a friend of Javed’s friends and we were extended a ‘warm welcome’.
 In this compound were two prominent structures; the temple shikhara, a giant three story tower and the main shrine of the temple that was reported to be a samadhi of one Daya Ram who was in turn reported as the founder of the Parnami sect of Hindus).
 The samadh had lost itself to the cruel hands of time and neglect.
 Even within the confines of a household, it was strange to note that the walls could not survive the cruelty of graffiti that had blasphemously molested it.
 The building with its ancient walls, the floral frescos with faded yet bright and deep colours, the wooden frames, facades, jaharokas and murals stood there in all exquisite detail.
 With or without the colorful story of Bhag Bhari, the temple had its own beauty and a captivating trance and in that, dear reader, it was worth a thousand journeys.
 Though without much of the historical references, this temple-complex gets popularly mentioned as Parnami Mandir.
 S A Sherazi in his blog on Malka Hans mentions that this temple was built by one Mahant Darbara Singh sometime during late 17th or early 18th century CE.
 This place is also reputed to have housed a grand boarding school (a paathshala) for religious students from the old times.
 People in their conversations still narrate the tales of a grand annual festival that used to be housed at the temple until a few years after the partition.

 The fog started to have a dense descent again as I was preparing to resume my journey by the ‘sundown’ (the term is used just for the sake of expression as the day had not seen the face of sun even for the slightest lapse of time).
 I had plans to split my journey at Okara if the visibility did not permit me a drive through and through to Lahore.
 Ahead of Sahiwal, the road proved to be very kind to me and I embraced Lahore a little short of midnight.
 That night as I entered the gates of Lahore, I did that half heartedly as a part of my soul was left behind near Pakpattan.
 In the days to come I was to revisit again and again, the ancient town of Malka Hans in my thoughts and dreams.
 I have been so grateful to Javed all this time, and as I write these culminating lines, in all humility pay my gratitude to that dear friend for having me set up with his native place.
 For now I know, dear reader, and I know it with one certainty, that in the heartlands of Punjab as you take up the route from Sahiwal to Pakpattan, there is this exquisite abode named Malka Hans.
 I have seen it and I have relived it whenever I have listened to the Heer of Waris Shah, and whenever I have appreciated the aesthetics of ancient architecture.
 And I shall keep reliving that beauty for, dear reader, it’s a joy forever…